-Decorate with items you already have.
+1. Decorate with items you already have

-Fresh flowers make the best centerpieces and decor.
+2. Fresh flowers make the best centerpieces and decor.

 Simply pick up some bunches of your favorite flower and put them in vases you have around the house.
 One tip is to pick out different flowers of the same color and arrange them together for a simple but elegant look.
 I am fortunate enough to live around the corner from a greenhouse that grows gorgeous lilies.
 I simply filled containers with fragrant, ornamental lilies and placed them around the house.
 Because Alexandra loves pink, we also added some geraniums into the mix.
 Another simple but eye catching arrangement is to use a favorite pitcher and add lemon slices and fresh cut flowers from your own yard.
 Blue hydrangeas are a southern favorite and the perfect size to nestle in julep cups for table arrangements.

-Catering is simple and convenient.
+3. Catering is simple and convenient.

-Let there be cake.
+4. Let there be cake.

 Next to our guest of honor, the cake was the focus of the party.
 Isn’t that what everyone looks for when they arrive?
 For this party, there were two on deck.
-One was the traditional fondant cake decorated in blue and white with her name and a cute little graduation cap attached.
+One was the traditional fondant cake decorated in blue and white with a cute little graduation cap attached.
 The other was chosen because it was Alexandra’s favorite –Decadent Chocolate Buttercream.
 Delicious.

-Minimize the drinks.
+5. Minimize the drinks.

 Keep it simple and just pick a few drinks to offer.
 It was a hot spring day in May so lemonade and water were the drinks of choice.
 But what’s a party without punch?
-For Allie’s special day we went with acitrus punch served from her mothers heirloom punchbowl.
+For Allie’s special day we went with acitrus punch served from her mother’s heirloom punchbowl.
 And, in keeping with Kentucky tradition, it’s even better when you add a cup of bourbon to the recipe!

 Graduating from college is a huge accomplishment and a graduate’s hard work is definitely worth celebrating!
-By keeping it simple, throwing a graduation party can be a piece of cake!
+By keeping it simple, throwing a graduation party can be… a piece of cake!